MitchForest/snapbet/.pm/epics/epic-8-rag/epic-tracker.md

 ## Epic Completion Checklist

+- [x] Sprint 8.01 completed and approved
-- [ ] All planned sprints completed and approved
+- [ ] All planned sprints completed and approved (1/9 complete)
 - [ ] User stories for this epic fully addressed
 - [ ] Code refactored and cleaned up
 - [ ] Documentation updated